 Rates and intensity

 About 1% of Americans deal with Bipolar I at some point in their lives, and Bipolar II is only slightly less frequent.
-However, for over 80% of patients, the disorder’s intensity is severe, which means they suffer many more symptoms than the bare minimum needed to make the diagnosis.
-This means that the vast majority of patients with Bipolar Disorder suffer very distressing and debilitating symptoms that significantly disturb their ability to function.
+However, for 4 in 5 people, the disorder’s intensity is severe.
+The vast majority of patients with Bipolar Disorder suffer very distressing and debilitating symptoms that significantly disturb their ability to function.

 Both disorders occur in similar rates in men and women.
 However, women are more likely to experience mixed episodes, depressive episodes, and rapid cycling.
 Women are also at higher risk for co-occurring Alcohol Use Disorder.

 Having other family members with Bipolar Disorder is one of the most reliable and powerful predictors of developing the disorder.
 The degree of risk increases with increased number of affected relatives and can increase the risk by up to ten times.

 Anxiety Disorders are the most common mental disorders that occur alongside Bipolar Disorders, appearing in 3 out of 4 cases.
 Attention Deficit/Hyperactivity Disorder, Disruptive, Impulse-Control, and Conduct Disorders, and Substance Use Disorders strike more than half of people with Bipolar I. Over 1 in 3 people with Bipolar II also have a Substance Use Disorder, and alcohol is the most common substance of abuse for these patients.